-Section 1 Material Programme Information
+Section 1 - Material Programme Information

 Validating body The Royal Agricultural University

 Teaching Institution The Royal Agricultural University

 Subject Area Agricultural Science and Practice (ASP)

-Entry Award(s) Graduate Diploma in Agriculture (GDA)
+Entry Award(s) Final Award and exit Graduate Diploma in Agriculture (GDA)

-Final Award and exit Graduate Diploma in Agriculture (GDA)
+Graduate Diploma in Agriculture (GDA)

-route(s)
+route(s) Cueduete Dislame is Assistitute (CDA)

 Programme title Graduate Diploma in Agriculture (GDA)

-Location(s) of study The Royal Agricultural University, Cirencester
+Location(s) of study Royal Agricultural University, Cirencester

-Mode of study Full time 1 year Part-time 2 years
+Full time study 1 year

+Part-time study 2 years

 Language of study English

 Programme start month September

 Period of validation September 2023 to August 2028

 Name of Professional, Not applicable

 Statutory or Regulatory

 Body

 Type of Accreditation Not applicable

 Accreditation due for Not applicable

 renewal

 Entry requirements An Undergraduate Honours Degree (2:2 or above) from a

 (this should be the standard UK university or overseas equivalent, or a professional

 University entry qualification and/or experience considered to be equivalent

 requirements unless to the above.
 For information on international qualifications,

 otherwise approved by the please, see our country specific pages.
 For countries not

 Academic Board, and listed please contact admissions@rau.ac.uk

 include UCAS entry profile

 for UG programmes and Applicants may seek admission on the basis of work

 IELTS) experience, but evidence of ability to study at degree level

 is essential.

+Non-standard applications

+English language

 UCAS Code Not applicable

 Quercus Code GDA1

 HECoS Code 100517 - Agriculture

-QAA Subject Benchmark QAA Agriculture, Forestry, Agricultural Sciences, Food
+QAA Subject Benchmark Agriculture, Rural Environmental Sciences, Animal Studies,

-Statement(s) and other Sciences and Consumer Sciences (2019)
+Statement(s) and other Consumer Science, Forestry, Food, Horticulture and Human

-reference points OAA Subject Benchmark Statements
+reference points Nutrition (April 2024).

 Academic level on Level 6

 Framework for Higher

 Education Qualifications

 (FHEQ)

 Approval at AQSC May 2023

-Version 1.0
+Version V2 March 2024: Update to module 3337: teaching in S1 and

+submission in S2.

-Section 2 Programme structure
+Section 2 - Programme Structure